-Akineton (Biperiden Hydrochloride) 2mg is a specialized prescription medication primarily used to manage symptoms of Parkinson's disease and to treat movement disorders (extrapyramidal symptoms) caused by certain antipsychotic medications.
+Akineton (Biperiden Hydrochloride) 2mg is a specialized prescription medication primarily used in Nigeria to manage symptoms of Parkinson's disease and to treat movement disorders (extrapyramidal symptoms) caused by certain antipsychotic medications.

 How Akineton Works